 Why cook with sake in the first place?

 Cooking with sake enhances food greatly by locking in flavors and preventing food from falling apart when heating.
 It also brings out a mild taste while tenderizing the food and even masks unwanted odors from fish and meat dishes.

-Have you ever seen how food in cookbooks and online has that delicious golden brown glossy look?
+Have you ever seen how photos of food in cookbooks and online has that delicious golden brown glossy look?
 Well, cooking sake does that too.

 Cooking sake is indistinguishable from the drinking types but with one fundamental difference.

-Therefore, the one fundamental difference between cooking and drinking sake is the addition of salt.
+Therefore, the only difference between cooking and drinking sake is the addition of salt.
 As much as 2-3% of the bottle consists of salt, thereby making it undrinkable and legal for grocery stores to stock and sell it without the need for a liquor license.

 How does it differ from mirin?

 You will be familiar with mirin if you have done or researched Japanese cooking before, but have you ever wondered how mirin compares to sake?